Hostess Potato Chips: Beginnings

 Hostess was formed in 1935 when Edward Snyder began cooking chips on his mother's kitchen stove in Breslau, Ontario, outside Kitchener, Ontario.
 Potato chips remained a fairly small part of the snack food market until the 1950s, when snack foods in general became more widely available.
 In 1955, Snyder sold his company to E.W.
 Vanstone, who expanded the company greatly before selling his interest to General Foods in 1959.

 Starting in 1981, the chips had new mascots known as the Munchies, that were used for advertisements and appeared on the chip packaging.
 The Munchies were designed and created by Richard Siu, a Canadian artist.
 The Munchies were three friendly, goblin-like creatures coloured red, orange, and yellow.

 New chapter

 The back of the bags of the 2007 line of Hostess Potato Chips.

 The introduction of corn chips to the market led to a partnership between Hostess and Frito-Lay (owned by PepsiCo) in 1987, bringing Doritos to Canada for the first time (Doritos were in Canada in the late 1970s).
 This move was followed by the introduction of other Frito Lay brands, including Ruffles, Tostitos and Cheetos (Lay's, Frito Lay's major US chip brand, was already being licensed for Canadian manufacture by another company).
 Hostess remained the major chip brand in Canada even after the arrangement.
 The partnership led to a merger in 1988, with the joint company known as Hostess Frito Lay.
-In 1992, PepsiCo acquired full ownership of Hostess by buying out General Foods' remaining interest.
+In 1992, PepsiCo acquired full ownership of Hostess by buying out Kraft General Foods' remaining interest.